 At the moment Apple has two major programming languages.
 So should you use Objective-C or Swift?

 One of the biggest differences between Objective-C and Swift is the handling of nullability.
-But since Xcode 6.3 there are two new keywords in Objective-C that improve their interoperability: nullable
+But since Xcode 6.3 there are two new keywords in Objective-C that improve their interoperability: nullable and nunnull.

 Since Xcode 7 there are so-called “Lightweight” Generics in Objective-C. The biggest benefit of this feature is a better interoperability between Objective-C and Swift.